Abhinav7264/AWSapplication/README.md

 ### Part 01 – Prerequisites and Preparation with Terraform
 * Make a new directory called human-gov-infrastructure and clone my previous project for all the files - https://github.com/Abhinav7264/Awsinfrasetup.git
+* move the content inside Awsinfrasetup folder to outside folder human-gov-infrastructure
 * Adjust infrastructure provisioning files using **Terraform**.
 * Create **Roles**, **Security Groups**, and other essential resources.
 * Ensure all components are prepared for deployment.